12 Top-Rated Tourist Attractions on the Gold Coast, Australia

-At Warner Bros Movie World, kids can come face-to-face with superheroes, ride roller coasters, see stunt shows, and immerse themselves in fantasylands on 3D interactive rides.
+At Warner Bros Movie World, kids can come face to face with superheroes, ride roller coasters, see stunt shows, and immerse themselves in fantasylands on 3D interactive rides.
 Little ones will love the kids' Fun Zone with colorful rides and Looney Tunes characters, and the parades on "Main Street" are also a hit.
-Those doing the theme park tour of the Gold Coast should consider purchasing a combination pass, which allows access to multiple parks at a discount.
-Check the website for details.

 Address: Pacific Motorway, Gold Coast

 About an hour drive from Surfers Paradise, World Heritage-listed Lamington National Park is renowned for its beautiful rainforest scenery, many waterfalls, and quirky wildlife.
 The park lies in the lush hills of the Border Ranges, remnants of an ancient volcano, where the Lamington Plateau plunges into dramatic cliffs and gorges.

 Birders will be in heaven here with more than 190 species to spot, including brilliantly colored parrots and the elusive bowerbird, named for the elaborate arches they build and decorate to impress possible mates.
 Other wildlife here includes red-necked pademelons and long-nosed bandicoots.

 A twisty hilltop road leads to O'Reilly's Rainforest Retreat, a guesthouse and spa where you can also enjoy a meal at the café.
 Staying overnight at this romantic retreat is one of the favorite things to do in the Gold Coast for couples.
 From here, nature buffs can explore the park on the O'Reilly's Tree Top Walk, a 180-meter series of suspension bridges strung through the rainforest canopy.